 FAQ

-If your chia pudding didn't set this can be from not stirring it enough.
+If your chia pudding didn't set, this can be from not stirring it enough.
 The chia seeds need to be well combined with the milk before placing them in the fridge.
-Secondly, I've heard feedback that using Truvia as the sweetener in this recipe can prevent chia pudding from setting, use maple syrup or honey instead.
+Secondly, I've heard feedback that using Truvia as the sweetener in this recipe can prevent chia pudding from setting, so use maple syrup or honey instead.

 Chia pudding will take from 3 to 6 hours to fully set.
 You can eat these puddings after 20 minutes of mixing with milk, however, they will be more like a drink and not thick.
 Chia pudding works super well to prepare the night before and eat as breakfast.
-If you are making these lemon chia puddings for dessert, prepare this earlier in the day before you make dinner.
+If you are making these lemon chia puddings for dessert, prepare them earlier in the day before you make dinner.

 Tips & troubleshooting for easy chia pudding

 - Be sure to use chia seeds, other seeds will not work for this recipe.
-There are black and white chia seeds, either will work.
+There are black and white chia seeds; either will work.

 - After 10-15 minutes of the chia seeds sitting in milk, give them another stir.
 This ensures you won't get a clump of seeds at the bottom of your pudding.